 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

-The British Embassy Tbilisi is now inviting bids for project funding from the Conflict Pool for projects in the South Caucasus region from 20 December 2013.
+The British Embassy Yerevan is now inviting bids for project funding from the Conflict Pool for projects in Armenia, Azerbaijan and Georgia

 The Conflict Pool aims to reduce the potential for violent conflict in the region by investing in upstream conflict prevention and by creating an environment that is more conducive to the resolution of conflicts.
 Projects can be targeted at civil society, local or national government and can be local, national or regional in scope.

-British Embassies in Baku and Yerevan are also inviting bids on the same timescale.
-See their websites for details.
+British Embassies in Baku and Tbilisi are also inviting bids on the same timescale.
+See websites for details.

-Projects must be aligned with theand must contribute to one or more of the following outcomes:
+Projects must be aligned with the UK Government’s Building Stability Overseas Strategy and must contribute to one or more of the following outcomes:

 Please note that we do not fund humanitarian or development work from the Conflict Pool.

 - Seek to deliver a concrete change in the status quo that is sustainable in the long term;

 - Be based on a sound understanding of the conflict dynamic and a clear ‘theory of change’;